khryniewicki/NbpWebService/README.md

 ### Nbp Web Service
 Nbp Web Service is a SOAP webservice application created using Spring and Hibernate.
-This app was designed to provide information about currencies USD,EUR and RUB.
+This app was designed to provide information about currencies USD, EUR and RUB.

 To test querries via app click the link below : curl --header "content-type: text/xml" -d @request.xml